rachellemendez/IoT-Final-Project/IoT_Lab_Activities/Lab05_PythonArduinoSerialReceive/README.md

 ### `LabSerialAssignment.ino`
 The main firmware entry point for the Arduino.
-* [cite_start]**Setup:** Initializes the Serial connection at 9600 baud and calls the LED initialization function[cite: 76].
+* **Setup:** Initializes the Serial connection at 9600 baud and calls the LED initialization function.
-* **Loop:** Continuously checks for incoming serial data. [cite_start]It reads characters, filters out newline/carriage return formatting characters, and passes valid inputs to the processing logic[cite: 77, 78].
+* **Loop:** Continuously checks for incoming serial data.
+It reads characters, filters out newline/carriage return formatting characters, and passes valid inputs to the processing logic.

 ### `led_control.h`
 A modular header file containing the hardware logic, keeping the main sketch clean.